yizhongw/EasyLM/docs/ai2.md

 ## Exporting to HF

+You need to run the rest of the steps on a different machine.
+I use a cirrascale machine (without GPUs), but theoretically you could run it all locally.
+You can install the dependencies with `conda env create -f scripts/gpu_environment.yaml`.

 Once a run is done, the model will live in your google bucket.
 Identify the final checkpoint (`streaming_param_<some number>`, it'll be the largest number - it saves every epoch), and then convert with:
 ```bash
 python -m EasyLM.models.llama.convert_easylm_to_hf --load_checkpoint=params::<path> --tokenizer_path='gs://hamishi-dev/easylm/llama/tokenizer.model' --model_size=<model_size> --output_dir=<output_dir>